dalikewara/ayapingping-go/README.md

 You're free to create your own style to suit your requirements as long as still follow the main architecture concept.
 You can create folders like; `migration` to place your database migrations, `tmp` to place temporary files, etc.

-> You can see the example project [here](https://github.com/dalikewara/ayapingping-go-example).

 ## Release